lambdagrid/lambdagrid-mfi/docs/api-reference/ReactViews.md

-# API Reference for React Views
+# API Reference for ReactViews

-The React Views package can be accessed via the `ping` API:
+The ReactViews package can be accessed via the `ping` API:

 ```javascript
 import { ping } from 'lambdagrid-mfi';